Tawny Matthews stood before the mailbox in front of her house with bated breath.

 Tawny grabbed her mother, trying her hardest not to burst from excitement.
 "Mom," she said evenly, "I just got the letter today.
 I've been accepted!
 I'm going to Ivoree Gates boarding school!"

-Unable to contain her excitement anymore, Tawny jumped up and down and squealed.
+Unable to contain her excitement anymore, she jumped up and down and squealed.

 They reveled in the moment for several seconds before Tawny pulled herself free.
 "There's so much I need to do.
 I've got to call Ally and tell her the news.
 I've got to pack.
 What do I bring?
 What do I wear?
 What's the dress code for a private school?"